nickholder6425/SQL-Employee-Tracker/README.md

   [![License](https://img.shields.io/badge/License-MIT-brightgreen.svg)](https://opensource.org/licenses/MIT)

   ## Description
-  - This challenge was to create an interface or a content management system (CMS) that allows non-developers to easily view and interact information stored in databases.
+  - This challenge was to create an interface or a content management system (CMS) that allows non-developers to easily view and interact with information stored in databases.
 With starter code, I built a command-line application to help manage a company’s employee database using Node.js, Inquirer, and MySQL.
-  - To show a basic understanding MySQL and to complete a bootcamp challenge.
+  - Demonstrate a basic understanding of MySQL.
   - FullStack Bootcamp challenge
   - The project allows non-developers to easily view and interact with information stored in databases.